teiband/industrial-skill-review/README.md

-# A Short Survey about Industrial Robot Skills and their Future Directions
+# Capability-based Frameworks for Industrial Robot Skills: a Survey

-This is the supporting material for the paper "What's your ability?
-A Survey about Industrial Robot Skills".
+This is the supporting material for the paper "Capability-based Frameworks for Industrial Robot Skills: a Survey".
 Within this repo the code used to extract information automatically from a review table about skill-taxonomies togheter with supplementary material (i.e., figures) are provided.
+If you find this work useful please consider citing it.

 ## News

+[2022/03/01] Arxiv preprint uploaded and CASE 2022 submission

 [2022/02/10] Bibtex of the reviewed papers available.